yatsu/jaffle/docs/apps/index.rst

 Custom Apps
 ===========

-You can create your own Turret app by inheriting :ref:`base_turret_app`.
+You can create your own Jaffle app by inheriting :ref:`base_jaffle_app`.
 See :doc:`/devel/index` for more information.